Art of the Front Man # 3: DAVID BOWIE “The Man Who Fell To Earth”

 I always say there is a magic component in any endeavour that’s done at the highest level.
 David Bowie tracking vocals was probably similar to getting to watch Michelangelo sculpt or Dali painting.

 The last time I saw David was at the Wiltern Theater.
 I hadn’t seen him in a few years and went backstage after the show.
 It’s always a little mind-blowing for me to say hello to David Bowie and hear him answer back.
 Even with all the people I’ve worked with, I’ve never totally got over the fact that these guys know my name, let alone I got to work with them.

 I guess that’s what contributed to my success with that generation of artists.
 There’s nothing more rewarding than to get to give something back creatively to someone that’s given you so much.
 Once you get past the fact they are who they are, they’re just like any other artist in the sense that they’re just trying to do their best and get the most out of whatever’s in front of them at that moment.

-In this case, it’s David Bowie we’re talking about and he was pure genius personified.
+In this case, it’s David Bowie we’re talking about, and he was pure genius personified.
 He cast a creative shadow that will continue to inspire and influence artists forever.
-I’m very proud to know that in some small way I contributed to that legacy, and most importantly got to know the man himself.
+I’m very proud to know that I contributed to that legacy in some small way and most importantly got to know the man himself.